Main Concepts

 Destroy

-method you'll have the destroy
+For the DELETE method you'll have the destroy action:

 <button onClick={destroy({ id: 1 })} />

-This code will send a DELETE
+This code will send a DELETE request to ${baseUrl}/images/1.

 The actions will be changing the state on the fly

-So that first piece of state will be changing according to the API responses, for instance, when you click the first button <button onClick={fetch()} />
+So that first piece of state will be changing according to the API responses, for instance, when you click the first button <button onClick={fetch()} />, state.fetchingList will be true.

-When the request resolves you'll have the images at state.list
+When the request resolves you'll have the images at state.list and state.fetchingList will be false again.

 Configuring your requests